 Do you feel like you would love to know more about transforming your math instruction?
 I would love to support you while planning!
 Please email me and let me know where you get stuck!
 Have different ideas?
 I would love to hear those too!
 Coming up, look for how I teach math using math workshop.
 You’ll also find a how to video walk through of the template in use housed in the free resource library.

-I really hope you enjoyed learning about why it’s so important to provide scaffolds and support to our students during math!
+I really hope you enjoyed reading about why it’s so important to incorporate concrete learning during math!
 Don’t forget to subscribe to my email list!
 Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Planning Template FREEBIE!
 You will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 To follow me on TPT and get all the latest updates on HALF OFF new products, click HERE!